 Here’s how you can streamline this process with Ahrefs.

-First of all, start by listing your competitors and doing basic market research.
-You can always double-check your competitor list by plugging your URL in Ahrefs’ Site Explorer and going to the Competing Domains report.
+First of all, start by listing your competitors To do this automatically, plug in your URL in Ahrefs’ Site Explorer and go to the Competing Domains report.

 Now you can take the list of competitors to the Content Gap report to reveal the keywords that your competitors rank for but you don’t.
 These will be your new content opportunities.
 You can then filter that list to make it more manageable.